Lorentz violation and Condensed Matter Physics: Conclusion

 \section{Conclusion}

 We suggested that several effects observed in condensed matter systems can be attributed to enhancement of Lorentz violation in the SME.
 Various references were presented as examples where these coefficients are enhanced.
 Further analysis is required to test this proposition.
 The coefficients of the SME are realized as various physical parameters in condensed matter systems.
 For example, systems where Rashba and Dresselhauss interactions are realized are examples where the coefficients of the SME play the role of fields induced due to the asymmetry of the structure (spatial inversion or bulk inversion asymmetry).
 Similarly, graphene is an example of a material where the crystal symmetry leads to a Hamiltonian for the quasi-particles that can be obtained in the SME.

-Various condensed matter systems can therefore be viewed as materials where Lorentz violation exhibits itself in the non-relativistic limit.
+We also considered the L{\'e}vy-Leblond equation and showed that it can be obtained in the non-relativistic limit of the Dirac equation.
+In addition, we also showed that the L{\'e}vy-Leblond equation can be obtained by adding Lorentz violating operators to the Dirac equation.
+Based on these observations, we propose that Lorentz violation exhibits itself in non-relativistic quantum mechanics.